H U R R I C A N E S

 Esoteric II

 K A T R I N A ....
 G U S T A V .... & ....
-I K E: "Katrina" nearly destroyed New Orleans by Water (due to breached levees) and "Gustav" nearly destroyed Baton Rouge by Wind while "Ike" attempted the same; almost destroying Galveston by Wind.
-QUESTION: Are these events what is known as "biblical proportions" ... or have we yet to see them?
+I K E: "Katrina" nearly destroyed New Orleans by Water (due to breached levees) - "Gustav" nearly destroyed Baton Rouge by Wind - "Ike" attempted the destruction of Galveston; almost destroying Galveston by Wind. ----- QUESTION: Are these events what is known as "biblical proportions" ... or have we yet to see them?

 HURRICANES - 2008